 Techniques and components of Dialectical Behavior Therapy.

 Is dialectical behavior therapy effective?
 Everyone decides for him/herself, but DBT is highly structured and gives knowledge and skills for developing what is referred to as a “clear mind.”
-DBT is consisted of four modules:
+DBT consists of four modules:

-DBT distress tolerance skills help people to accept things you do not have control over.
+DBT distress tolerance skills help people to accept things they do not have control over.
 It teaches you how to feel intense emotions like anger without self-harming, substance abuse, or impulsive reaction.
-It includes self soothing and distraction techniques.
+It includes self-soothing and distraction techniques.

 In this stage, people gather skills for creating healthy relationships while looking after themselves.
 Interpersonal effectiveness includes listening well, working through conflict, and clearly forming your questions.

-DBT emotion regulation skills help a patient to label emotions without judging them.
-At this module people learn how different emotions shape their behaviour and how different obstacles prevent them from managing these emotions.
+DBT Emotion regulation skills help a patient to label emotions without judging them.
+In this module, people learn how different emotions shape their behavior and how different obstacles prevent them from managing these emotions.

-An addiction often occurs as a way to cope with strong emotions and bad feelings or situations.
-DBT can help the ones with suffering from substance abuse and develop effective ways to regulate emotions, manage stress and be mindful about themselves.
+Addiction often occurs as a way to cope with strong emotions and bad feelings or situations.
+DBT can help the ones suffering from substance abuse and develop effective ways to regulate emotions, manage stress, and be mindful of themselves.

 Hathaway Recovery is an industry leader in Addiction & Dual Diagnosis Treatment.
-Doctor operated facility that offers 24/7 care, monitoring & support.
+A doctor-operated facility that offers 24/7 care, monitoring & support.
 Hathaway Recovery is staffed with a team of professionals who are highly trained and constantly strive to offer the most innovative and effective care and therapy.

 Contact us today for more information on dialectical behavior therapy (DBT) and addiction treatment.